 Screening Requirements and Process:

-• Must interview with Program Manager and/or Program Staff
+• Must interview with Program Manager or Volunteer Coordinator

 • Must receive clearance from the Department of Justice Criminal Record Offender Information database.

 All volunteers will receive effective training and an excellent opportunity to gain knowledge in the social services field, all while helping their community.